-Performance : Profile Evaluation The pupils most likely to achieve very high outcomes Please delete as necessary: ✓ All pupils ✓ Boys ✓ Girls ✓ Disadvantaged ✓ SEN In this space, summarise the reasons why you think students within this profile were so successful in your subject.
-Please treat their attitudes to learning as a symptom and not a cause.
-Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
-Your conclusions will help you write your A-level Outcomes Action Plan, below.
-The pupils most likely to achieve high outcomes Please delete as necessary: ✓ All pupils ✓ Boys ✓ Girls ✓ Disadvantaged ✓ SEN In this space, summarise the reasons why you think students within this profile were successful in your subject and what stopped them from achieving even better outcomes.
-Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
-Your conclusions will help you write your A-level Outcomes Action Plan, below.
-The pupils most likely to achieve average outcomes Please delete as necessary: ✓ All pupils ✓ Boys ✓ Girls ✓ Disadvantaged ✓ SEN In this space, summarise the reasons why you think students within this profile were relatively unsuccessful in your subject.
-Please treat their attitudes to learning as a symptom and not a cause.
-Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
-Your conclusions will help you write your A-level Outcomes Action Plan, below.
-The pupils most likely to achieve low outcomes Please delete as necessary: ✓ All pupils ✓ Boys ✓ Girls ✓ Disadvantaged ✓ SEN In this space, summarise the reasons why you think students within this profile were unsuccessful in your subject.
-Please treat their attitudes to learning as a symptom and not a cause.
-Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
-Your conclusions will help you write your A-level Outcomes Action Plan, below.
+Performance : Profile Evaluation The pupils most likely to achieve very high Please delete as necessary: ✓ All pupils In this space, summarise the reasons why you think students within this profile were so successful in your subject.
+Please treat their attitudes to learning as a symptom and not a cause. outcomes ✓ Boys✓ Girls Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
+F ✓ Disadvantaged✓ SEN Your conclusions will help you write your A-level Outcomes Action Plan, below.
+The pupils most likely to achieve Please delete as necessary: ✓ All pupils ✓ Boys In this space, summarise the reasons why you think students within this profile were successful in your subject and what stopped them from achieving even better outcomes. high outcomes ✓ Girls Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules. ✓ Disadvantaged✓ SEN Your conclusions will help you write your A-level Outcomes Action Plan, below.
+The pupils most likely to achieve average Please delete as necessary: ✓ All pupils ✓ Boys In this space, summarise the reasons why you think students within this profile were relatively unsuccessful in your subject.
+Please treat their attitudes to learning as a symptom and not a cause. outcomes ✓ Girls Be mindful of a range of factors, including the outcomes of individual teachers or from particular modules.
+F ✓ Disadvantaged✓ SEN Your conclusions will help you write your A-level Outcomes Action Plan, below.